 This combination of nutrients, vitamins and minerals make cranberries almost as good as any multivitamin or health food supplement.
 When combined with a balanced, healthy natural diet, will work wonders for boosting your immune system.

 Having a healthy and functioning digestive system is key for maintaining good health.
 It also ensures that your body functions at its best.

 Modern research has suggested that nearly every ailment that we experience can be linked to germs and bacteria.
 They tend to form in our digestive system.

-What we eat is very important in controlling, regulating or preserving our digestive systems.
+What we eat is very important in controlling, regulating or preserving our digestive health.
 It will play a great role in determining our overall health over time.

 — Univera, Inc. (@UniveraInc) November 8, 2017

-Foods with a high fiber content can play a vital role in allowing us pass waste products more easily.
+Foods with high fiber content can play a vital role in allowing us to pass waste products more easily.
 Cranberries are also a good source of folate, a very important mineral.
-They are generally added to foods that contain nuts and whole grains which helps in healthy and normal digestive functions.
+Not only this but they make a great addition to foods that contain nuts and whole grains. which helps in healthy and normal digestive functions.

-Cranberries help to flush out toxins and bacteria and are also a good alternative for energy for people who are sensitive to carbohydrates such as breads and rye grains or yeast.
+Cranberries help to flush out toxins and bacteria and are also a good alternative for energy for people who are sensitive to carbohydrates such as bread and rye grains or yeast.

 I generally enjoy adding a few tablespoons of cranberries to my breakfast oats or muesli.
 I also just enjoy snacking on these tasty berries by themselves throughout the day.
 They help ensure that I keep my bowels in check without the risk of gaining weight.

 A healthy gut makes for a happy person and treating your gut and digestive system is a lot easier than we may assume it is.
 Simply sticking to a good diet and being careful to avoid foods that irritate your gut help keep you healthy.
 Shedding water weight through exercise is also a key part of staying in shape.